 For more information, see our

 current Maryland law defining invasive plants, as it was passed.

 Statewide Eyes to allow volunteers and researchers alike to collect more information about invasive plants on state lands quickly.
 Volunteers (like you!) use a free mobile application called the Mid-Atlantic Early Detection Network (MAEDN) to identify, photograph and map the location of invasive plants, focusing on ecologically significant sites.

 The data are sent to the Early Detection and Distribution Mapping System or EDDMapS, a nationwide mapping system, to be freely displayed and available for download and analysis.
 The information gathered allows Department of Natural Resources scientists to:

-The Mid-Atlantic Early Detection Network is a vast network of land managers, field experts, citizen scientists, naturalists, gardeners and others interested in documenting invasive plant occurrences in the mid-Atlantic region for the purposes of early detection, improved management and better coordination.
+The Mid-Atlantic Early Detection Network is a vast network of land managers, field experts, community scientists, naturalists, gardeners and others interested in documenting invasive plant occurrences in the mid-Atlantic region for the purposes of early detection, improved management and better coordination.
 The region includes Delaware, Maryland, New Jersey, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia.